tez-capital/docs.tez.capital_content/en/tezgov/tutorials/managing-baker-settings.md

 6. Wait 3 cycles (~3 days)
 7. Return to finalize the unstake

-> **⚠️ NOTE**: If you have issues unstaking decimal amounts, try using whole numbers instead.
+> **💡 TIP:** If you have issues unstaking decimal amounts, try using whole numbers instead.

 ---